Eikkargh/Candy-API-to-JSON/README.md

         - DelVal
         - TotalTime
 </pre></code>
+This may be different on some machines.
+Yaml exmaples for test machines are above.
+If your machine is not listed please raise an issue with a copy of your decoded output. <br>
 <img src=https://user-images.githubusercontent.com/87714048/216792725-cd230740-77ca-4f6e-9c5c-08257d17a7e0.png alt="candy-card">

 <ul><li>example templates including translations of machine program codes can be found in configuration.yaml. </li>